Adaptive bitrate streaming: Benefits of adaptive bitrate streaming

 Traditional server-driven adaptive bitrate streaming provides consumers of streaming media with the best-possible experience, since the media server automatically adapts to any changes in each user's network and playback conditions.
 The media and entertainment industry also benefit from adaptive bitrate streaming.
 As the video space grows, content delivery networks and video providers can provide customers with a superior viewing experience.
 Adaptive bitrate technology requires additional encoding, but simplifies the overall workflow and creates better results.

 HTTP-based adaptive bitrate streaming technologies yield additional benefits over traditional server-driven adaptive bitrate streaming.
-First, since the streaming technology is built on top of HTTP, contrary to RTP-based adaptive streaming, the packets have no difficulties traversing firewall and NAT devices.
+First, since the streaming technology is built on top of HTTP, contrary to RTP-based adaptive streaming, the packets have no difficulties traversing firewalls and NAT devices.
 Second, since HTTP streaming is purely client-driven, all adaptation logic resides at the client.
 This reduces the requirement of persistent connections between server and client application.
 Furthermore, the server is not required to maintain session state information on each client, increasing scalability.
-Finally, existing HTTP delivery infrastructure, such as HTTP caches and servers can be seamlessly adopted.
+Finally, existing HTTP delivery infrastructure, such as HTTP caches and servers, can be seamlessly adopted.

 A scalable CDN is used to deliver media streaming to an Internet audience.
 The CDN receives the stream from the source at its Origin server, then replicates it to many or all of its Edge cache servers.
 The end-user requests the stream and is redirected to the "closest" Edge server.
 This can be tested using libdash and the Distributed DASH (D-DASH) dataset, which has several mirrors across Europe, Asia and the US.
-The use of HTTP-based adaptive streaming allows the Edge server to run a simple HTTP server software, whose licence cost is cheap or free, reducing software licensing cost, compared to costly media server licences (e.g. Adobe Flash Media Streaming Server).
+The use of HTTP-based adaptive streaming allows the Edge server to run a simple HTTP server software, whose license cost is cheap or free, reducing software licensing cost, compared to costly media server licences (e.g., Adobe Flash Media Streaming Server).
 The CDN cost for HTTP streaming media is then similar to HTTP web caching CDN cost.